 Codependency isn’t just a terrible series of choices or a lopsided relationship.
 Medical New Today says it is a learned behavior that emerges from a negative pattern of behaviors and a range of emotionally challenging situations during your formative years.
 These include:

 Children or teens who experience dysfunction within the parent-child relationship are prone to codependency.
 Sometimes emotionally immature parents teach their children that only their needs, emotions, or choices matter.
 Some parents — especially those with addiction to alcohol or drugs — teach children that their needs or emotions are unimportant, or worse, that they are selfish to think of their own needs or emotions at all.
 In these situations, the child experiences significant gaps in emotional development, which leads to codependency in their adult relationships.

 A Parent Who Is Physically or Mentally Ill

 When a child grows up in a home with a mentally or physically ill parent, the child becomes a caregiver at a young age, internalizing a range of emotions centered on the needs of the parent.
 The child’s self-worth may hinge on being needed by another person and result in neglecting his or her own needs.

 Mental, physical, or sexual abuse in childhood often results in long-term psychological issues.
 As an emotional defense mechanism, the child or teenager learns to repress his or her emotions.
 When the child becomes an adult, this learned behavior manifests in a singular focus on the needs of the other person.
-Sometimes childhood abuse victims gravitate, in adulthood, to abusive relationships because they feel most familiar.
+Sometimes childhood abuse victims gravitate to abusive relationships in adulthood because they feel most familiar.
 Abusive relationships are codependent by nature.

-The Path to Healing
+The Path to Healing Codependency